1ay1/neowall/README.md

 ### Why another wallpaper daemon?

 Because the existing ones didn't crash the way we wanted them to.
 Just kidding – we actually focused on *not* crashing, which turned out to be surprisingly effective.
 Turns out proper error handling is better than artistic segfaults.
 Who knew?

+### How do I stop the daemon?

+Just run `staticwall --kill`.
+It'll gracefully stop the running daemon, clean up resources, and remove the PID file.
+Much more civilized than `killall`, though that works too if you're feeling nostalgic for the old ways.

+### Can I run multiple instances?

+No, and you don't want to.
+Staticwall prevents multiple instances from running simultaneously because having multiple wallpaper daemons fighting over your display is a recipe for confusion (and possibly a avant-garde art installation).
+If you need to restart it, use `staticwall --kill` first.

 ### Is this production-ready?